 Release Date in Australia

 Apple has made no mention of an international release and has not confirmed if or when it will be out in Australia.
-Sadly, it will likely take some time.
 Personally, I would even be surprised if the service expands to Australia next year in 2020.
 Nevertheless, there is some good news.
 Goldman Sachs has already said they are “exploring” international markets.
-And with Apple Pay being available in 99% of merchants around Australia, we would likely be a potentially be a suitable market.
+And with Apple Pay being available in 99% of merchants around Australia, there is potential for us to be a suitable market.

 When Apple does announce availability in Australia, this article will be updated.
 Until then, you can learn more at Apple’s US website.